KatTheGit/KatTheGit/README.md

-**Hi I'm Kat**
+Hi I'm Kat :)
 and I love game development and low level things.
-I'm currently trying to write my own operating system kernel, and of course, am working on an ever so slightly ambitious game, like a right proper gamedev.
+I'm currently working on an ever so slightly ambitious game, like a right proper gamedev.

 <img src="https://github.com/user-attachments/assets/f6925a7b-7331-4761-b287-3a4e84d5b733" width="250" title="by Eric W. Schwartz" alt="My favourite panel from Sabrina Online about Microsoft bashing."/>